Frequently Asked Questions

 - How do I receive copyright permission from TIA regarding Standards, Specifications or Bulletins?

 The Telecommunications Industry Association (TIA) represents manufacturers and suppliers of global communications networks through standards development, policy and advocacy, business opportunities, market intelligence, and events and networking.

 TIA enhances the business environment for broadband, mobile wireless, information technology, networks, cable, satellite and unified communications.
 Our members' products and services empower communications in every industry and market, including healthcare, education, security, public safety, transportation, government, the military, the environment and entertainment.

-TIA's principal websites include TIAOnline.org, our online video network TIA NOW and the 2016 Network of the Future site at TIA2016.org.
+TIA's principal websites include TIAOnline.org and our online video network TIA NOW.
 We are active on Twitter @tiaonline and @tia_now; on Google Plus at +tiaonlineorg; on Facebook, and on YouTube at TheTIANow.

 The Association is headquartered at 1320 North Courthouse Road, Suite 200 in Arlington, Virginia 22201 USA.
 We are near the Court House subway station in the Washington, D.C.
 Metrorail system.